bagder/http3-explained/en/criticism.md

 on a large Internet-wide scale, that deploying this style of protocol over UDP actually works and performs well.

-Since then, individuals from a large number of companies and organisations have worked in the vendor-neutral organization IETF to put together a standard tranport protocol out of it.
+Since then, individuals from a large number of companies and organizations have worked in the vendor-neutral organization IETF to put together a standard transport protocol out of it.
 In that work, Google employees have of course been participating, but so have employees from a large number of other companies that are interested in furthering the state of transport protocols on the Internet, including Mozilla, Fastly, Cloudflare, Akamai, Microsoft,